 Lorbert Tay Wee Beng, 41 aka Teacher Lobert

 A biking enthusiast, Lobert cycles over 100km a month and challenges himself to scale new horizons with his foldable bicycle.
 Lorbert was previously in the automobile sales line but made the switch to teaching in 2008.
 His passion for quality education led him to pursue a Masters in Education, Specializing in Early Childhood Education.

 A Story Close To Heart

-During his first day while observing a four-year-old class, something happened that led him to reflect about of his role as a teacher.
+During his first day while observing a four-year-old class, something happened that led him to reflect about his role as a teacher.

 “A girl had hid herself in one of the corners of the classroom and was sulking.
 The class teacher asked me to assist her to bring the child over.
 I brought her to sit with her friends.
 At this point, the girl clung onto me and started to cry loudly.

 The class teacher explained to me her father works overseas and she only saw him once a year.
 Later, the teacher encouraged me to accompany her for the rest of the lesson.
 I engaged with her in the activities and played the role of a ‘soul-comforting figure’.
 I spoke to her and explained to the best I could to help her understand why her dad has to be overseas and is working so hard.”